jestjs/jest/docs/API.md

 ### `.toContain(item)`

 Use `.toContain` when you want to check that an item is in a list.
+For testing the items in the list, this uses `===`, a strict equality check.

 For example, if `getAllFlavors()` returns a list of flavors and you want to be sure that `lime` is in there, you can write: